Ai-Kiwi/CC-OC-Apps/README.md

 # Toaster
-this is a collection of a bunch of ram stuff. i highly suggest not looking at anything here as its all really bad code and also has no value to you.
+this is a collection of a bunch of ramdom stuff ive made. i highly suggest not looking at anything here as its all really bad code and also has no value to you.